Ryan Stewart, DO

 Green Bay, Wisconsin

-• New onset or worsening of stress incontinence
+• New or worsening stress incontinence (leaking with coughs, sneezes, or activity)

 • Recurrent urinary tract infections